 Networking and community

-This is the bread and butter of indie game marketing: social media platforms, forums like our own GameMaker Forum, and fellow indie game developers are all vital resources for building your community and raising awareness of your game.
+This is the bread and butter of indie game marketing: social media platforms, forums like our own GameMaker Forum, and fellow indie game developers are all vital resources for building your community and promoting your game.

 Building a following on social media takes a lot of time and effort, but it’s vital work for indie game marketers.